quantopian/zipline/docs/source/install.rst

 you can skip to the :ref:`Installing with Conda <conda>` section.

-Once you've installed the necessary additional dependencies (see below for your particular platform), you should be able to simply run
+Once you've installed the necessary additional dependencies (see below for your particular platform), you should be able to simply run (preferably inside an activated virtual environment):

 .. code-block:: bash

-   $ pip install zipline
+   $ pip install zipline-reloaded

 If you use Python for anything other than Zipline, we **strongly** recommend that you install in a `virtualenv